 During August 2012, we filed a shelf registration statement on Form S-3 with the SEC pursuant to which we may, from time to time, sell up to an aggregate of \$50 million of our common or preferred stock, warrants or debt securities.
-On August 23, 2012, the registration statement was declared effective by the SEC, which will allow us to access the capital markets for the three year period following this effective date.
+On August 23, 2012, the registration statement was declared effective by the SEC, which allows us to access the capital markets for the three year period following this effective date as long as we continue to meet the eligibility requirements for the use of Form S-3.
 On October 3, 2012, we sold 1,832,410 shares of common stock for net proceeds of \$9.5 million.
 In addition, on September 18, 2013, we sold 2,875,000 shares of common stock for net proceeds of \$11.7 million.